ANALYTICS SOLUTIONS2025-10-09

 Empowering: Employees at all levels are now directly invested in the overall goals and performance of their organization.

-Easy to use, requiring almost no coding or complicated dashboards to tackle, interfaces and data models can become the buzzwords within your organization.
+Easy-to-use tools that require almost no coding or complicated dashboards, interfaces, and data models can become the buzzwords within your organization.

 Caution: Big Data and its exploration are here to stay.
-Yes, no doubt, the adoption of self-service tools is not as fast as one would have liked, leading many to hastily write them off.
+Yes, no doubt, the adoption of self-service tools is not as fast as one would have liked, leading many to write them off hastily.

 Nothing can be far from the truth, though.
-Shortly, almost all companies will be data-driven.
+In the near future, almost all companies will be data-driven.

-Data analytics, like the computers of yore, will no longer remain monolithic structures but will move in the direction of becoming accessible to even the non-tech staffers.
+Data analytics, like the computers of yore, will no longer remain monolithic structures but will become accessible to even the non-tech staffers.

 Acknowledgment: https://www.tableau.com/sites/default/files/whitepapers/how_to_build_a_culture_of_self-service_analytics.pdf?ref=lp&signin=87c9f76eb5f343906b8ca9db75f845e0